Avalanche Press Homepage Avalanche Press Online Store

 The Dutch embraced the light cruiser as a compromise between their defense needs and their unwillingness to spend large sums on the fleet.
 And usually these ships showed all the problems of a compromise, summed up in the light cruiser De Ruyter, the Dutch flagship during the actual battles of 1942.

-We also have her in heavy cruiser guise, with six 8-inch guns and a heavier anti-aircraft battery.
+We also have her heavy cruiser guise, with six 8-inch guns and a heavier anti-aircraft battery.
 Dutch ships usually carried a heavier anti-aircraft suite than comparable ships in other navies, and boasted the sophisticated Hazemeyer control system that boosted their effectiveness.
 The De Kock class is only a weak heavy cruiser, however, and not the sort of upgrade provided by the big Aemilla class described in part one of this overview.
 They're named for the Dutch leaders who conquered the East Indies.

 Finally, there's one forlorn Great War-era light cruiser, Celebes.
 Never completed, she's a sister of Java and Sumatra found in Strike South.